jeonghanlee/jeonghanlee/README.md

 - [His LinkedIn](https://www.linkedin.com/in/jeonghanlee)

-- Even if he is not doing any physics-related research activities now, there are a plenty of papers one would like to see at [Google Scholar](https://scholar.google.com/citations?user=wndzj0AAAAAJ&hl=en&authuser=1)
+- Even if he is not doing any physics-related research activities now, there are a handful of research and technical papers at [Google Scholar](https://scholar.google.com/citations?user=wndzj0AAAAAJ&hl=en&authuser=1)